darcyclarke/Detect.js/README.md

 Detect.js
 =========

-:exclamation: **NOTE: THIS PLUGIN IS NO LONGER MAINTAINED.
-If you encounter a [bug](https://github.com/darcyclarke/Detect.js/issues) then you're probably on your own.
-Try [Bowser](https://github.com/ded/bowser) as an alternative.**

 **Note:** Detect.js is a JavaScript library to detect platforms, versions, manufacturers and types based on the `navigator.userAgent` string.
 This code is based on, and modified from, the original work of Tobie Langel's UA-Parser: https://github.com/tobie/ua-parser.
 UA-Parser is subsequently a port of [BrowserScope][1]'s [user agent string parser][2].

 As initially touted, the biggest contribution to this code is the work of Steve Souders and the list of regex tests.